Two Months In Las Terrenas

 Playa Las Ballen

 This particular beach is located on the opposite side of our residence, and it takes approximately 25 minutes to reach it on foot.
-You can simply cross the street to the restaurant and indulge in food and drinks.
-The beach appears peaceful, protected from excessive winds, and with minimal signs of erosion.
-The presence of towering coconut palms creates ample shade, and the beach is kept fairly clean, making it an ideal spot for sunbathing.
+You can cross the street to the restaurant and indulge in food and drinks.
+The beach appears peaceful, protected from excessive winds, and has minimal erosion signs.
+The presence of towering coconut palms creates ample shade, and the beach is kept relatively clean, making it an ideal spot for sunbathing.

-As it is situated towards the end of the beach road, the traffic is much lighter than other beaches, making it perfect for a stroll.
-The interior of the beach is composed of private residential homes and condo complexes.
+It is situated towards the end of the beach road, so the traffic is much lighter than at other beaches, making it perfect for a stroll.
+The beach’s interior comprises private residential homes and condo complexes.

-The snorkeling is excellent, and the kids love it.
-You can wade into the warm waters and enjoy the sight of numerous large and small colorful fish.
+The snorkelling is excellent, and the kids love it.
+You can wade into the warm waters and enjoy the sight of numerous large and small colourful fish.
 However, be cautious, as something in the coral may cause a sting.
-My son got stung on his knee, which caused discomfort for three days, and it was visibly red and painful.
+My son got stung on his knee, which caused discomfort for three days.
+It was visibly red and painful.

 The beach is safe and calm, and the clarity of the water is exceptional.
-There is a sizable reef that you can explore, or you can opt for the grassy areas, both of which have a rich variety of fish.
+There is a sizable reef that you can explore, or you can opt for the grassy areas with a rich variety of fish.

 Fish Market